Quantum Beats in Many-Body Localized Systems: Growth of the number entropy

-\textit{Growth of the number entropy.---} Our main numerical result is shown in Fig.~\ref{fig1}(b).
-We observe that the dynamics of $S_n(t)$ is not frozen at long timescales of up to $t=10^5$ tunnelling times (i.e. $\lvert J\rvert^{-1}$), even when the system is in the MBL regime.
+Our numerical result for $S_n$ in QP chains is shown in Fig.~\ref{fig1}b.
+We observe that the dynamics of $S_n(t)$ is not frozen at long timescales of up to $t=10^5$ tunnelling times (i.e.\ $|J|^{-1}$) when the system is in the MBL regime.
 By comparison, the non-interacting dynamics is already fully saturated at $t<10^3$.
 In contrast to the random potential, $\overline{S_n}(t)$ shows structured behaviour at long timescales instead of featureless growth that can be fitted as $\log\log t$ or a power-law discussed in Refs.~\cite{Kiefer2020, Kiefer2021, Ghosh2022}.

-In Fig.~\ref{fig1}(b), we identify three regions in the behaviour of $\overline{S_n}(t)$, that correspond to (\textit{i}) short and medium, (\textit{ii}) long and (\textit{iii}) ultra-long timescales.
-In region (\textit{i}), $\overline{S_n}(t)$ is dominated by the single-particle dynamics, having the same rescaled pattern as the noninteracting case, and consequently the curve is independent of $N$.
-On the other hand, for long times in (\textit{ii}), we observe a striking difference: for $N\leq 8$ the dynamics of interacting and non-interacting chains is qualitatively similar, while for $10\leq N\leq 16$ the averaged number entropy $\overline{S_n}$ exhibits further growth, saturating only much later, around $t\sim 10^5$ independently of $N$ (see also Appendix Fig.~\ref{emfig1}).
+In Fig.~\ref{fig1}b, we identify three regions in the behaviour of $\overline{S_n}(t)$, that correspond to (\textit{i}) short and medium, (\textit{ii}) long and (\textit{iii}) ultra-long timescales.
+In region (\textit{i}), $\overline{S_n}(t)$ is dominated by the single-particle dynamics without qualitative differences between interacting an non-interacting chains, and with all curves being independent of $N$.
+On the other hand, for long times in (\textit{ii}), we observe a striking difference: for $N\leq 8$ the dynamics of interacting chains is saturated as in the non-interacting case, while for $10\leq N\leq 16$ the averaged number entropy $\overline{S_n}$ exhibits further growth, saturating only much later, around $t\sim 10^5$ independently of $N$ (see also Fig.~\ref{fig3}b).
 This indicates the many-body nature of the processes responsible for the growth.
 At ultra-long timescales in (\textit{iii}), we observe the size-dependent plateau, consistent with the lack of transport in the MBL regime.